SSWConsulting/SSW.MegaMenu/README.md

 ### Usage

-The Megame Menu is split in 3 components to give more freedom on how the mobile menu interact with the website.
+The Megame Menu is split in 3 components to give more freedom on how the mobile menu interacts with the website.

 The 3 components are: